 SB 1602 — Passed Senate, received in the House.

 HB 2962 — Voted favorably from House State Affairs Committee.
 Passed House on May 12.
 Received in the Senate.
 Vote favorably from Senate Health and Human Services Committee on May 19.
-Placed on Senate Calendar for May 23.
+Passed by Senate on May 24.